Retrieval Strategies for RAG Systems

 Beam Search

-A text generation strategy where the AI explores multiple possible word sequences simultaneously and keeps the best few (the 'beam') at each step, resulting in higher-quality but slower output than greedy generation.
+A text generation strategy where the AI explores multiple possible word sequences simultaneously and keeps the best few at each step, resulting in higher-quality but slower output than greedy generation.

 Related Guides